 In an era of modern technology, the video signal is compressed in very unique way for the transmission with different streams each.
 The streams are for recording Remotely, Mobile & Surveillance (RMS).
 There are three basic techniques used for the transmission of videos or any data on the networks Broadcast, Uni-cast & Multicast out of which Multicast is deemed to be the most referred way for many reasons.

 In broadcast technique, the IP CCTV camera transmits the data on the network to all connected terminals regardless of the actual destination hence not desired.
 While as in Uni-cast the communication exists between IP CCTV camera and destination thereby the data transmitted is increased by the number of destinations that place the request for data.
 Multicast is essentially the efficient way of transmitting the data over the network.
 Here connections are made by making multicast group actually the IP address of video stream, not as a direct connection between source and destination.
 Hence the network does not get overloaded or congested.
 So the data transmission to each destination remains same.

 Unicast means one to one

 Broadcasting means one to complete network

 Multicast means one-to-many or many-to-many distribution and is preferred one.

-For product & projects inquiry , as well regarding the CCTV Video Transmission and Compression for Video Surveillance etc, CCTV Cameras , Security systems & solutions, please do not hesitate in sending the inquiries at email@example.com
+For product & projects inquiry , as well regarding the CCTV Video Transmission and Compression for Video Surveillance etc, CCTV Cameras , Security systems & solutions, please do not hesitate in sending the inquiries to CCTV Institute at firstname.lastname@example.org

 © CCTVInstitute.co.uk : CCTV Video Transmission and Compression